PlaycademyPlaycademy

 Local Development

-During local development with the Vite Plugin, playcademyUser will be null unless you're running in platform mode.
+During local development with the Vite Plugin, playcademyUser is only populated in platform mode.

 Using Secrets